 “Panic” defenses are uniquely used to justify violent crimes against LGBTQ+ individuals.
 While other minority groups are undoubtedly also victims of hate crimes, there are few, if any, instances where a defendant claims that the revelation of someone’s race, religion, or other minority identification provoked them to violence.
-In contrast, gay and trans “panic” defenses frequently draw on unique stigmas about LGBTQ+ people, sexuality, and gender to justify horrific violence against gay and trans individuals.
+In contrast, the gay and trans “panic” defense frequently draws on unique stigmas about LGBTQ+ people, sexuality, and gender to justify horrific violence against gay and trans individuals.

-How successful are gay and trans “panic” defenses?
+How successful is the gay and trans “panic” defense?

 What can be done?

-Some courts and legislatures have begun to curb the use of gay and trans “panic” defenses, but many states are lagging behind.
-In order to ensure that gay and trans “panic” defenses are not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
+Some courts and legislatures have begun to curb the use of the gay and trans “panic” defense, but many states are lagging behind.
+In order to ensure that the gay and trans “panic” defense is not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
 However, jury instructions are often not enough to ensure that people are not swayed by discriminatory appeals, so legislatures should specify that neither non-violent sexual advances nor the discovery of a person’s gender identity can be adequate provocation for murder.
-Finally, local governments need to educate courts, prosecutors, defense council, and the public about the devastating individual and legal consequences of gay and trans “panic” defenses.
+Finally, local governments need to educate courts, prosecutors, defense council, and the public about the devastating individual and legal consequences of the gay and trans “panic” defense.

-Following the ABA’s resolution in 2013, The LGBT Bar is continuing to work with concerned lawmakers at the state level to help ban the use of these tactics in courtrooms across the country.
-The defenses were banned in California in 2014, Illinois in 2017, Rhode Island in 2018, Nevada, Connecticut, Hawaii, Maine, and New York in 2019.
+Following the ABA’s resolution in 2013, The LGBT Bar is continuing to work with concerned lawmakers at the state level to help ban the use of this tactic in courtrooms across the country.
+The defenses was banned in California in 2014, Illinois in 2017, Rhode Island in 2018, and Nevada, Connecticut, Maine, Hawaii, and New York in 2019.
 Similar legislation has been introduced but not yet passed in the following states: District of Columbia in 2017, New Jersey in 2016 and in 2018, Minnesota in 2018, Pennsylvania in 2018, Washington in 2019, Texas in 2019, and New Mexico in 2019.